mahmoud-mohamednaceur/multiple_agents_reinforcement_learning/README.md

+![2024-11-0616-46-47-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/af6e82b1-e9a6-462b-98bb-0f57a54c6e11)

+##### video taken from the game where the agent learned to escape and attack each others

 ## Multi-Agent Reinforcement Learning with Implicit Communication

-![2024-11-0616-46-47-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/af6e82b1-e9a6-462b-98bb-0f57a54c6e11)

-video taken from the game where the agent learned to escape and attack each others